bullhorn/invenias-api-docs/source/index.html.md

 Prior to utilizing the `POST /api/v1/thirdpartyapplications` endpoint, it is necessary to input an `api_key` into the designated field at the upper right-hand corner of the Swagger page.
 Achieve this by double-clicking the `api_key` field, which will consequently generate the key.
 If you're not already logged in, this action will trigger a login prompt.

 Upon receipt of an `api_key` from Swagger, you're eligible to call the POST /api/v1/thirdpartyapplications endpoint to generate both the `client_id` and `client_secret`.

-Subsequently, you'll need to select the flow type that best suits your application's requirements.

 <aside class="notice">
 An api_key will be valid for 3 minutes before expiring.
 You can clear this field and double click it again to generate a new one to gain access for another 3 minutes.